urielmalka/Sockets-UM-Routes/README.md

 # 🧦 Sockum

-**Sockum** is a lightweight, modular C++ framework for TCP-based client-server communication.
-It enables easy construction of networked applications by supporting:
+**Sockum** is a lightweight, modular C++ framework for building efficient TCP-based client-server applications.
+It provides a clean and extensible foundation for creating scalable networked systems with minimal overhead.

+## ✨ Features

-- 🔁 Multiple simultaneous clients
+- 🔁 **Multi-Client Support**
+  Handle multiple simultaneous TCP client connections with built-in thread-safe management.

-- 🔧 Custom route-based request handling
+- 🔧 **Route-Based Request Handling**
+  Easily define routes (like REST endpoints) and bind them to specific handlers for organized and modular logic.

-- 📦 Simple serialization for structured data exchange
+- 📦 **Simple Serialization**
+  Built-in helpers for serializing and deserializing structured data for smooth communication between clients and server.

-- 🧩 Modular architecture for extensibility
+- 🧩 **Modular & Extensible Architecture**
+  Designed to be easily extended — plug in custom features without modifying the core framework.

+- 📁 **File Transfer Support**
+  Send and receive files over the network with simple APIs for file streaming and chunk handling.

+- 🏠 **Room-Based Communication**
+  Create and manage logical "rooms" for group communication — ideal for chat applications, multiplayer games, and collaborative environments.

 ---